When coating won’t work, and why we will tell you

-Where the existing cladding is sound, an on-site sprayed coating is usually the rational choice, for reasons that hold up under scrutiny:
+When the existing cladding is sound, an on-site sprayed coating usually makes sense.
+It’s not just about the numbers either:

 - The outlay sits well below replacement when the panels themselves are still good